-Wondering ‘where is the best zip lining near me?’
 North Georgia Canopy Tours is one of Georgia’s oldest and one of my favorite for first timers.
-It’s also perfect for Atlanta folks who are looking for a ‘zip line near me’ because it’s in Lula, Ga., about 90 minutes north of Downtown Atlanta on the way to Unicoi State Park.
+It’s also perfect for Atlanta folks…located near Lula, Ga, it’s only about 90 minutes north of Downtown Atlanta on the way to Unicoi State Park.
 Don’t miss the excitement.

 North Georgia Canopy Tours Perfect for First Timers